ShirleyZhang111/Schrodinger-Brain/README.md

 # Schrödinger-Brain
 We present a framework for augmenting brain dynamics into a complex-valued field using Hamilton's equations.
 We then employ a data-driven strategy to model brain dynamics using Schrödinger-like equation.
-The entire data-driven modeling (iincluding linear and nonlinear) and analysis of complex-valued brain network dynamics is grounded in multi-modal data, including resting-state and task fMRI, diffusion MRI, and auxiliary benchmarks.
+The entire data-driven modeling (including linear and nonlinear) and analysis of complex-valued brain network dynamics is grounded in multi-modal data, including resting-state and task fMRI, diffusion MRI, and auxiliary benchmarks.
 ## Overview
 This repository contains the custom commercial, open-source, and in-house code used to analyse the data in our study.
 Most analyses were performed in **MATLAB R2018b**, with additional models and statistics implemented in **Python 3.9.15** and **R 4.2.3**.